-15. PARKING FACILITIES
+14. PARKING FACILITIES

-- 15.1 Courtesy parking in the Marley Education Center lot is reserved for authorized physician Medical Staff members who do not have access to parking at other adjacent or area medical facilities.
-Requests for access to the Marley Education Center lot shall be forwarded to Medical Staff Administration prior to approval by the Hospital Parking Committee. - 15.2 Reserved emergency on-call parking in the Crouse Garage is available free of charge to authorized on-call practitioners as prescribed in the Hospital's Parking Control System policy.
+- 14.1 Courtesy parking in the Marley Education Center lot is reserved for authorized physician Medical Staff members who do not have access to parking at other adjacent or area medical facilities.
+Requests for access to the Marley Education Center lot shall be forwarded to Medical Staff Administration prior to approval by the Hospital Parking Committee. - 14.2 Reserved emergency on-call parking in the Crouse Garage is available free of charge to authorized on-call practitioners as prescribed in the Hospital's Parking Control System policy.
 Reserved emergency on-call parking is not available for routine rounding.
+Unauthorized use of reserved emergency on-call parking will result in disciplinary action.